jklarenbeek/jarenjs/README.md

 For object types `@jaren/core` has special functions to manipulate array and objects alike including types like Map. `@jaren/core` also added some additional classes to queue or traverse tree like data structures.

+### 🛂 String and Regex Extensions

+We've added some additional string and regex functionality to the `@jaren/strings` package to make it more powerful and flexible.
+You will find a lot of functionality to validate your input with.
+You can do this without using json schema and its formats.
+It can be really useful in day to day usage like checking for country codes, zip codes, iban numbers, etc. The `@jaren/formats` package exposes all the validation functions for the `@jaren/validate` package if you want to make use of them in a schema kind of way.

 ### 🧐Math and Vector classes

 There are 4 extensive math classes defined in `@jaren/numbers`; `int32`, `float64`, `vec2i32`, `vec2f64` and `vec3f64`.
 The Matrix class is not yet supported. `@jaren/numbers` tries to encapsulate and group math functionality as much as possible.
 This with the idea to help the Javascript Runtime compiler determine what we are looking at.
 Each class has two types of operator groups; pure and impure.
 As the name suggests, pure operators are immutable and return a new structure, impure operators operates on the structure itself.
+The `@jaren/formats` package exposes some of these functions to make them available for the `@jaren/validate` package.

 The `int32` and `float32` classes are mere helper functions to speed up your inner loops as some [benchmarks](https://jsperf.com/math-hypot-vs-math-sqrt/7) suggests.
 However, these benchmarks are highly [speculative](https://mrale.ph/blog/2014/02/23/the-black-cat-of-microbenchmarks.html) and the results differ greatly between browser versions.
 I still implemented them for two reasons; 1) sometimes I like to be explicit.
 2) sometimes it helps me to remember how stuff works.
 The `int32` class also implements some complex operators like `sin`, `cos` and others too.